xynpocari/DCCW/README.md

 ```

-Finally, in the next section we will export our extracted data into a GeoPackage, and retrieve a metadata file to help us interpret our data.
+Finally, in the next section we will export our extracted data into a GeoPackage.

-### 8. Export GeoPackage and get metadata
+### 8. Export GeoPackage

 The function `create_gpkg()` allows users to export a combination of vector, raster, and tabular data into a GeoPackage.
 GeoPackages are a great way to share data, and are easily opened in desktop GIS software, such as QGIS.
 Unfortunately, GeoPackages do not support multiband rasters, so our temporal RasterBricks have all been exported in previous steps as NetCDFs within our output folder.